 When you install a solar panel system, you can lock in your energy costs at a constant rate, making your finances much more predictable.

 Saving Money with Net Metering

-A solar panel system is a workhorse, and it can often generate too much electricity compared to using at any given time.
-Net metering is a billing agreement between you and your utility provider that serves as a solution for that excess energy.
-It sends your unused electricity back to the grid, giving you credits on your electricity bill in exchange.
+A solar panel system is a workhorse and can often generate more electricity than you need for your daily use.
+This is where net metering is beneficial; it serves as a billing agreement between you and your utility provider as a solution for any excess, unused energy.
+You can program your solar panel system to send any unused electricity to your city’s grid, and in return you’ll receive credits on your electricity bill.

 All the Ways You Can Save with Solar